strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 0. `Utils`
 0. `Constants`
 0. `Environment`
-0. Kubernetes client
+0. The Kubernetes client
 0. Kafka clients

 #### `Utils` classes

 We have separate utils for each resource.
-For example, we have `KafkaUtils` for `Kafka` resource, `KafkaTopic` for KafkaResource and so on.
+For example, we have `KafkaUtils` for `Kafka` CRs, `KafkaTopicUtils` for `KafkaTopic` CRs and so on.
 Furthermore, we have a number of
 Kubernetes-related utils such as `ServiceUtils`, `PodUtils`, `DeploymentsUtils` and so on.
-These classes come handy when you have to wait for some change (e.g. wait for a `Pod` to become ready) or create, change or delete a Kubernetes resource.
+The function in these classes are handy when you have to wait for some change (e.g. wait for a `Pod` to become ready) or create, change or delete resources.

 The one method which stands out is `waitFor`, which is used in many Utils methods.
 You can imagine the scenario, where you change a custom resource and then you want to assert the outcome is correct.
 In this scenario, if we didn't `waitFor()` the outcome to become correct, the assertion would execute too quickly and the verification would fail.
-In other cases we the operator needs to perform a rolling update, which takes time, so the test needs to wait until all pods have been restarted.
+In other cases, the operator needs to perform a rolling update, which takes time, so the test needs to wait until all pods have been restarted.
 `waitFor()` simply polls for a successful condition (represented as the `BooleanSupplier` parameter) every `pollIntervalMs` for up to `timeoutMs`.
 If the condition is true the method will successfully end.
 Otherwise, when the condition never became true within the timeout a
 `WaitException` is thrown with some helpful description.
-The method implementation can be found [here](https://github.com/strimzi/strimzi-kafka-operator/blob/master/test/src/main/java/io/strimzi/test/TestUtils.java#L115-L145).

 #### Constants

 Purpose of this class is to keep global constants used across the system tests in one place.
 You can find there mentioned constants like timeout interval and poll interval used by `waitFor()` method.
-Also, there are various other timeouts for cluster operator and clients, definitions of specific ports such as `KafkaBridge` metric, `TopicOperator` metric, `Keycloak` and so on.
+Also, there are various other timeouts for cluster operator and clients, definitions of specific ports such as for `KafkaBridge` metrics, `TopicOperator` metrics, `Keycloak` and so on.
-Lastly, there are all tag names, which are used in whole system tests, for instance `ACCEPTANCE`, `REGRESSION` and more (as discussed in the previous blog post).
+Lastly, there are all the tag names, for instance `ACCEPTANCE`, `REGRESSION` and so on used to control which tests to run (as discussed in the previous blog post).

 #### Environment

-System tests can be configured by several parameters, which are loaded before test execution.
+The System tests can be configured by several parameters, which are loaded before test execution.

-These parameters can be defined either via environmental variables or a configuration file.
-This file can be located anywhere on the file system as long as a path is provided to this file.
+These parameters can be defined either via environment variables or a configuration file.
+This file can be located anywhere on the file system as long as the path to this file is provided by environment variable `ST_CONFIG_PATH`.
-The path is defined by environment variable `ST_CONFIG_PATH`.
 If it is not defined, the default configuration file located in `systemtest/config.json` will be used.
-Loading of system configuration has the following priority order:
+The loading of system configuration has the following priority order:
 0. Environment variable
 0. Variable defined in configuration file
 0. Default value